 You can find the details of the STP for your area on the Health Campaigns Together web site.

 In March 2017, Simon Stevens published his implementation plan for STPs to deliver changes equivalent to £22bn of cuts, Next Steps on the NHS Five Year Forward View.
 He introduced his assumed organisational form that the new sustainability and transformation partnerships would take – a coalescence of provider trusts and CCGs with any willing local authorities in area-based alliance organisations.

-Stevens has named these ‘Accountable Care Systems’ (ACS).
-He predicted that these would evolve in a varied number of years but in all areas, into hardwired structures he unashamedly gives the USA-derived title of ‘Accountable Care Organisations’ (ACOs) the ‘ownership’ of which would be via a 10-15 year contract tendered out to an interested party or parties, explicitly including the private health and financial industry.
+Stevens named these ‘Accountable Care Systems’ (ACS).
+But in new NHSE guidance issued 2 February, he renamed them Integrated Care Systems (ICS).
+He predicted that these would evolve in a varied number of years but in all areas, into hardwired structures he unashamedly had given the USA-derived title of ‘Accountable Care Organisations’ (ACOs) the ‘ownership’ of which would be via a 10-15 year contract tendered out to an interested party or parties, explicitly including the private health and financial industry.
 Model contracts put forward the possibility of a Special Purpose Vehicle.
 SPVs are notorious in the case of financial wheeler-dealering of private finance initiative contracts (PFIs).
 See our review of ACSs and ACOs and the very helpful full briefing.